 The translation of the Comprehensive Study on Cybercrime was facilitated by the extrabudgetary contribution of the Chinese Government.

-- Background information on the Comprehensive Study on Cybercrime
+- Comments to the Comprehensive Study on Cybercrime

 - Study on the Effects of New Information Technologies on the Abuse and Exploitation of Children

 - Cybercrime Repository